 During Covid-19, Youth Impact produced the world's first evidence on distance education, published in Nature Human Behaviour, and has since re-tested and scaled the programme in five additional countries (India, Kenya, Nepal, Uganda, and the Philippines) with governments, NGOs, and multilateral partners within 18 months.
 These efforts represent some of the largest, fastest, multi-country evidence bases ever generated in education.

-Noam has a B.S. in Mathematics & Economics from the Massachusetts Institute of Technology and an MSc. from the University of Oxford.
-Noam was recognised by Forbes 30Under30, is a Global Shaper with the World Economic Forum, and was a Fulbright and Rhodes scholar.
+Noam has a B.S. in Mathematics and Economics from the Massachusetts Institute of Technology (MIT) and a PhD (DPhil) from the Blavatnik School of Government, University of Oxford.
+Angrist was a Fulbright and Rhodes scholar, and his work has been recognised by Forbes, the Skoll World Forum, and the World Economic Forum.